ExpressionEngine/ExpressionEngine-User-Guide/source/modules/safecracker/index.rst

 :doc:`/modules/rte/index` and apply it to the element(s) matching the jQuery selector you specify.
 Any valid jQuery selector is acceptable.

-The Toolset shown will be either the :ref:`rte-mcp-default-toolset` or the member's custom toolset if they are logged in and have created one using the :ref:`my-account-rte-prefs` page under :doc:`/cp/my_account/index`.
+The RTE will use the Toolset preference of the currently logged-in user as chosen in :ref:`my-account-rte-prefs`.
+If the user has not chosen a Toolset or is not logged in, the site's :ref:`rte-mcp-default-toolset` will be used.

-You can optionally force a particular toolset ID to show (see below).
+You can optionally force a particular toolset ID to use (see below).

 .. _safecracker-rte-toolset-id: